 This extreme heat and wind is of great concern to farmers in Israel; crops can easily be damaged or destroyed.

 What to do?

-- You can dehydrate very quickly; take preventative measures and drink plenty of water.
+- One can dehydrate very quickly in this weather; take preventative measures and drink plenty of water.

 - You might be tempted to do a few loads of laundry but remember that the sharav often brings dust and sand and these fine particles will settle on the newly laundered items.